cwkendall/demo-chat-backend/README.md

 `npm install`
 `npm run start`

+To deploy to Zeit, edit `now.json` with you chat backend URL and run:
+`npm install -g now-cli` (first time installation) `now`

 ## Interacting with the Application

-The application will be accessible on `http://localhost:3000`
+The application will be accessible on `http://localhost:3000` or on `https://demo-chat-app.<your-zeit-domain>.now.sh`

 It will start at a login screen.
 Any login ID can be used and no password is required.
 The login ID will be used as the Chat ID.

-When starting a conversation currently you will need to add your own Chat ID in order for the conversation to appear.
+When starting a conversation your own Chat ID will be added automatically to the conversation, do not remove it otherwise it will not show in the list.